Patrick Pouyanné: Career in the private sector

 In January 1997, Pouyanné joined the petroleum company Elf as general secretary for the Angolan subsidiary.
 Two years later, he was named at the management of the Qatari's exploration-production department.

-In 2000 Total absorbed Elf and Pouyanné kept his position in this new French conglomerate that joined the ten most important petroleum groups in the world.
+In 2000 Total absorbed Elf and Pouyanné kept his position in this new French conglomerate that joined the ten largest petroleum groups in the world.
 In 2002 he became Total's senior vice president of the exploration production department in charge of the finance, economics and information systems and then in charge of strategy business development and R&D in 2006.

 In May 2006 Pouyanné joined Total's management committee, and was named deputy general manager of the refining and chemistry department in 2011.
 He joined Total's executive committee and was named president of the refining chemicals department in 2012.

 In October 2014, following the death of Christophe de Margerie, CEO of the group, it was decided to separate the functions of "president of the board of directors" and "executive director".
 Pouyanné was appointed CEO and president of the executive committee, while Thierry Desmarest, then honorary president, was recalled for the position of temporary president.

 In May 2015, Pouyanné was elected as a member of the board of directors of Total.
 In December he was appointed chairman and CEO of Total, combining both roles.

 At the 2018 World Economic Forum in Davos, Pouyanné attended a dinner of U.S. President Donald Trump with a group of European CEOs.
 On 1 December 2022, he was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of President Emmanuel Macron at the White House.